solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

 ![Screenshot of the CSV file.](media/poorly-formatted-csv.png "Poorly formatted CSV")

-Issues include invalid characters in some product categories, invalid characters in the revenue currency data, and misaligned columns.
+Issues include invalid characters in the revenue currency data, and misaligned columns.

 1. Navigate to the **Data** hub.